overwolf/overwolf.github.io/docs/api/overwolf-games-launchers-events-lol.md

 :::

 :::tip
-if the  game launcher wasn't closed by the user, it is possible to access the game launcher methods while being in-game.
+if the  game launcher wasn't closed by the user, it is possible to access game launcher methods while being in-game.
 :::